 Which Is Better And Who Should You Choose?

 You may notice that in this article, we made it a point to put the financial advisory process as one that is based on advise/sell.
 That’s because this is frequently the case.
-An appointed representative, be it an insurance agent, financial advisor or personal banker, is ultimately looking to advise and (hopefully) sell you products that they distribute.
+An appointed representative, be it an insurance agent, financial adviser or personal banker, is ultimately looking to advise and (hopefully) sell you products that they distribute.

 Too often, consumers are overly focus on cost of products rather than suitability.
 We are more interested in which products are “cheapest” or “best”, rather than what is more suitable.